Selasphorus platycercus

 Mollhoff (2022) noted a record of a pair seen daily by M. H. Swenk at Glen, Sioux Co 18-22 Aug (Swenk 1906), “leading the observer to feel … quite sure they bred”.

-Most suggestive of breeding in recent years, but as yet unproven, is a series of observations in a southeastern Dawes Co yard beginning in 2014 (Juanita Whittecar, pers, com., photos).
+Suggestive of breeding in recent years, but as yet unproven, is a series of observations in a southeastern Dawes Co yard beginning in 2014 (Juanita Whittecar, personal communication, photos).
 These can be summarized as follows:

 2014: female 22-28 May